 Latest news from Big Barn and our producers.

-Unfortunately dairy is getting some bad press from the vegetarian and vegan movement due to some environmental impacts like CO2 emissions and intensive farming.
-As part of a balanced, sustainable, mixed farm, and balanced diet, dairy is really important.
+Unfortunately dairy is getting some bad press from the vegetarian and vegan movement due to some environmental impacts like methane, CO2 emissions and intensive farming.
+As part of a balanced, sustainable, mixed farm, and diet, dairy is really important.
 Especially if the male calves are reared as beef stock (instead of killed at birth like intensive dairies) and the milk can be sold locally for a better price (See below).

 Here are some fun dairy facts: